DiCoFlex: Model-agnostic diverse counterfactuals with flexible control: Method

-There are several approaches for including the above score function to the learning process of normalizing flow modeling the distribution of counterfactual explanations.
-However, to keep our model as simple as possible, we resort to the straightforward technique of querying training examples, which are similar to the input $\mathbf{x}$ and satisfy $h(\mathbf{x}') = y'$.
+The distribution $q(\mathbf{x}' | \mathbf{x}, y')$ is essential to sample data to train the flow model.
+Since we do not have direct access to this distribution, we introduce the straightforward technique of querying training counterfactual examples $\mathbf{x}'$, which are similar to the input data and satisfy $h(\mathbf{x}') = y'$.
 For this purpose, we use a typical KNN (K-nearest neighbors) heuristic, in which we sample $K$ data points labeled as $y'$ by the classifier that are closest to the input $\mathbf{x}$.
 Since we are sampling \emph{training examples} from \emph{class $y'$}, the validity and plausibility constraints hold, while the proximity is satisfied by using the \emph{KNN approach}.

 Concluding, the approximation for the probability distribution $q(\cdot)$ is as follows:

 where $N(\mathbf{x},y',K, d)$ is set of $K$ closest neighbors of $\mathbf{x}$ in class $y'$, considering distance measure $d(\cdot, \cdot)$.